-The first sign language videos are below.
+Stay tuned for our first little sign language video.
+They can be found on the Ballina Primary School website at www.ballinaprimaryschool.com under the tab named “Lámh Lessons”.
 These videos were created initially for the staff and pupils of Le Chéile NS, Limerick and so may make reference to teachers from that school from time to time but the lessons are applicable to all schools.

 Please start on Week 1, Lesson 1 and continue on from there each day.